eriksvedang/SplicersWeb/rules.md

 ### Turn Structure
 The game is played in rounds consisting of turns.
 A round ends when a player has passed.
 1. **Start of round.** The player’s cards are unexhausted.
+Each player draw a card from their deck.
-2. **Action phase.** The players take turns doing actions.
+2. **Action phase.** The players take turns doing actions, starting with the first player.
 The player must do at least one of the following actions:
   - Evolve a ting.
   - Play a seed.
   - Use an active ability.
   - Splice.
   - Play an event and pass.
   - Pass.
 3.	**End of round.** The first time each round a player passes the opponent takes one turn and then the round ends.
 Check win conditions.
 Any "end of round" effects trigger.

-Each player draw a card from their deck.
+The player who passed first is the new first player.

 ### Misc.
 Rules